Student Services

 Vehicle Registration and Parking Permits

-All students who park their motor vehicles, motorcycles, or mopeds anywhere on college property (including Visitor Lots) must register and obtain a parking sticker at the switchboard.
+All students who park their motor vehicles, motorcycles, or mopeds anywhere on college property (including Visitor Lots) must register and obtain a parking permit at the switchboard.
 Campers, trailers, motor homes, commercial size trucks, and inoperable vehicles may not be parked on campus.
 St. John’s College is not responsible for damage to vehicles on campus or theft of their contents.

 Visitors and Temporary Parking Permits